-Phimeanakas is a large, tiered pyramid of laterite and sandstone construction, and is the tallest climbable temple in Angkor Thom.
-From the top, it offers a good view of the surrounding area.
+Phimeanakas – sometimes called Vimeanakas – is a large, three-tiered pyramid of laterite and sandstone construction, and is the tallest climbable temple in Angkor Thom.
 The stairway on the western or back side of the temple affords the easiest way to climb to the top, from which you get a good view of the surrounding area.
 While lacking the impressive carvings of other Angkor structures, it remains a striking site and is well worth exploring.

 - Private Angkor Wat & Royal Temples Excursion

 - Afternoon Tour of Angkor Wat

 - Royal Palace, Silver Pagoda & Independence Monument Half-Day Tour

 - Phnom Penh Full-Day Guided Trip

 - Private Excursion to Ancient Temples, Takéo Silk Village & Mount Chisor

 - Small-Group Mekong Sunset Tour